emanuelromano/motsgenerator/README.md

 - [Framer Motion](https://github.com/framer/motion)

 ## In the meantime...
-You can follow my fanpage, [Planeta Coldplay](https://linktr.ee/planetacoldplay), on (almost) every social network.
+- You can follow my fanpage, [Planeta Coldplay](https://linktr.ee/planetacoldplay), on (almost) every social network.
+- You will also find [my personal profile](https://twitter.com/eromanox) on Twitter.
 See you there!